Skip to main content

 Does Having a Blog Actually Help AI Recommend Your Business?

 You have a blog.
 You publish regularly.
 You cover the topics your customers search for.
-So why isn't ChatGPT recommending you?
+So why is ChatGPT not recommending you?
 The uncomfortable answer: most business blogs are structured for humans and ignored by AI.
 Here is the evidence, the nuance, and the exact line between a blog that gets cited and one that gets skipped.

-By The Answer Engine Team8 min readUpdated 2026-03-25
+By Justin Borges8 min readUpdated 2026-03-25

 2.8x